RULES & REGULATIONS 2019

 4. It is NOT possible to change the program after submission.

-5. A copy of your program must be scanned sent to firstname.lastname@example.org for the jury before 7th December 2018.
+5. A copy of your program (Urtext or original editions as preferred by the jury) must be scanned and sent to email@example.com for the jury before 7th December 2019.

 6. Time limitations for the semi-finals are:

 Please note that there will be only one round for Categories A & B.

 7. Time limitations for the finals are: